brucehacker66/Android-App/README.md

 location frequently, differentiating that function into a secondary setting page is a reasonable design.
 A design suggestion is to use other names to title the time displays.
-The "original time" and "converted time" can be not intuitive for the user to realize that the original time is the time in the current time zone and the converted time is the time at their home location. ,
+The "original time" and "converted time" can be not intuitive for the user to realize that the original time is the time in the current time zone and the converted time is the time at their home location.

+Even though it was not specified in the requirement, a design feature we implemented was to let the 11pm-7am alert disappeared if the user change the home time zone to the same time zone as the current time zone as it does not make sense to let the alert be visible in this case.

 Test the app: